Kevin Mac Allister: Early career

-Mac Allister, like his two brothers, started his career with Argentinos Juniors.
-His first appearance for the Argentinos first-team came on 27 February 2016, in a 4–1 defeat to Estudiantes.
-Three more appearances followed in his debut season of 2016.
-The club was relegated in that campaign, Mac Allister subsequently made sixteen appearances in Primera B Nacional as Argentinos won the title.
-He scored his first senior goal in March 2018 against Gimnasia y Esgrima.
+The Mac Allister brothers started their career with Argentinos Juniors.
+He made his first team debut for Argentinos on 27 February 2016 in a 4–1 defeat against Estudiantes.
+Mac Allister made more appearances followed in his debut season of 2016.
+The was relegated in that season and he subsequently made sixteen appearances in Primera B Nacional as Argentinos won the title.
+Mac Allister scored his first senior goal in March 2018 against Gimnasia y Esgrima.
 Mac Allister joined Boca Juniors on loan in January 2019.

 Union SG

 On 12 July 2023, Belgian club Union SG announced the signing of Mac Allister on a three-year contract, with an option of a further year.
-Later that year, on 5 October, he shared the pitch with his brother Alexis after the latter came on as a substitute in a Europa League group stage match against Liverpool.
+Later that year, on 5 October, he shared the pitch with his young brother Alexis after the latter came on as a substitute in a Europa League group stage match against Liverpool.

 On 25 May 2025, Mac Allister was a member of the Union SG squad that achieved the 2024–25 Belgian Pro League, ending a 90-year title drought.
 Two months later, on 5 July, he extended his contract with the club until 2027.

 International career

 Mac Allister received a call-up to the Argentina U20 squad for the 2017 South American Youth Football Championship in Ecuador.
-However, he missed the tournament through injury.
+However, he missed the tournament due to injury.

-In November 2025, Mac Allister received a call up to the senior Argentina national team for a friendly match against Angola in November 2025.
+In November 2025, Mac Allister received his first call-up to the senior Argentina national team for a friendly match against Angola.
+He debuted in said tournament against the same opponent on 14 November.